-Mitch Schmidt enters the 2017-18 school year in his 12th season with the Bruins.
-Schmidt brings an extensive playing and coaching background to the Bruin baseball program.
-He has been involved in all aspects of coaching on-and-off the field during his past appointments.
+Mitch Schmidt enters the 2019-20 school year in his 14th season with the Bruins.
+The 2019 ABCA NAIA Assistant Coach of the Year brings an extensive playing and coaching background to the Bruin baseball program.
+He has been involved in all aspects of coaching on-and-off the field during his current and past appointments.

 Schmidt's off-field responsibilities include assisting in the organization of practices and games, scheduling conference and nonconference games, travel coordination, operational budget, student-athlete academic progress, recruitment of quality student-athletes, fundraising and player housing coordination.

 The Billings, Mont. native started his full-time coaching career in 1995 after serving as an assistant coach before being promoted to head coach at Montana State University-Billings and Minot State University.
-While at Minot State, the 1997 batting average of .402 ranked second in the NAIA.
+While at Minot State, the 1997 team season batting average of .402 ranked No. 2 in the NAIA.
 During the summers, while coaching at Montana State-Billings and Minot State, Schmidt coached American Legion Baseball for the nationally-renowned Billings Post #4 and Minot Post #26 programs.

-Schmidt has promoted Bellevue University and the Bruins Baseball Program on the national level as a coach, clinician and support staff at regional and national tournaments, camps, clinics, showcases and tryouts for the Major League Baseball Scouting Bureau and USA Baseball.
+Schmidt has promoted Bellevue University and the Bruins Baseball Program on the national level as a coach, clinician and support staff at regional and national tournaments, camps, clinics, showcases and tryouts for the Major League Baseball Scouting Bureau, USA Baseball and American Baseball Coaches Association.